-Staff will be able to provide wheelchair or arm assistance from the top to the bottom of the gangway only where safe to do so.
-Guests must make their own way to/from the terminal/shuttle bus/tour buses etc. Please note if your shore excursions are operated by minibus, there will be no storage space for mobility scooters or wheelchairs.
+Staff will be able to provide wheelchair or arm assistance from the top to the bottom of the gangway only where it is safe to do so.
+Guests must make their own way to/from the terminal/shuttle bus/tour buses etc. Please note: If your shore excursions are operated by a minibus, there will be no storage space for mobility scooters or wheelchairs.

-The ship may also use its own narrow stepped gangway (the ‘accommodation ladder’) which also features self-leveling steps to take account of the tide.
+The ship may also use its own narrow-stepped gangway (the “accommodation ladder”), which also features self-leveling steps to take account for the tide.

-All attempts are made to provide an accessible shuttle bus, however for reasons out of our control this may not always be possible.
-Therefore if booked on a Cunard Fare as this service would be complimentary, in ports where a shuttle bus is provided but an accessible service is unavailable you are invited to use a taxi service as an alternative.
+All attempts are made to provide an accessible shuttle bus.
+However, for reasons out of our control, this may not always be possible.
+Therefore, if booked on a Cunard Fare, in ports where a shuttle bus is provided but an accessible service is unavailable, you are invited to use a taxi service as an alternative, as the shuttle bus would have been complimentary.
 The taxi should take the same route and drop off and collect at the same point as the shuttle bus service.
-Please keep the receipts and speak to the purser’s desk where the expenses with be refunded to your onboard account.
+Please keep the receipts and speak to someone at the purser’s desk, where the expenses will be refunded to your on-board account.